Earl E. T. Smith: Later life

 In 1960, Smith testified to the Senate Committee on the subject of the "Communist threat to the United States through the Caribbean."
 During the hearings, Smith said, "Until Castro, the U.S. was so overwhelmingly influential in Cuba that the American ambassador was the second most important man, sometimes even more important than the Cuban president."

 He also presented the lawmakers with the following options:

 Smith was named the U.S. Ambassador to Switzerland by President Kennedy, but declined because Switzerland was charged with United States relations in Cuba.
 In the 1980s, he was named to the Presidential Commission on Broadcasting to Cuba by President Ronald Reagan alongside George W. Landau.

 Personal life

 Smith was married four times and divorced twice.
-His marriage was on January 7, 1926 to Consuelo Vanderbilt (1903–2011), a daughter of the former Virginia Graham Fair and William Kissam Vanderbilt II.
+His first marriage was on January 7, 1926 to Consuelo Vanderbilt (1903–2011), a daughter of the former Virginia Graham Fair and William Kissam Vanderbilt II.
 Consuelo, the sister of Muriel Vanderbilt, was also a granddaughter of William Kissam Vanderbilt, Alva Belmont, James Graham Fair, and a niece of Harold Stirling Vanderbilt and, her namesake, Consuelo Vanderbilt (the former Duchess of Marlborough from her marriage to Charles Spencer-Churchill, 9th Duke of Marlborough).
 Before their 1935 divorce, they were the parents of two daughters: